 Some successful employers try to connect the new arrivals with key people in the organization.
 The manager lists about 10 contacts for the newcomer to make themselves known to early on because they will be important to their job.

 Other organizations conduct a 90-day integration program for new recruits by supplying them with an orientation ‘passport’.
 The passport consists of about 100 task statements (it could be fewer) that the new arrival must complete within their first 90 days on the job.
 The new starters must network through the organization to acquire the information to enter in their passport.
 Every task has to be signed off by a mentor who is assigned to them for that particular task.
 In this way the recruit’s learning period is spread over three months rather than in a few formal orientation briefings, and the recruit gains access to a wide cross-section of the organization and its staff.
 The process creates social contacts as well, which are important for a new arrival.
 The recruit receives a reward when they return the completed passport to HR at the end of 90 days.
+These activities help to maximize the positive experiences of new employees.

 Feedback loops to their manager or supervisor are built into the process so their boss can keep track of their progress.
 The process also helps to reduce any inconsistencies of input from their managers, especially in organizations with decentralized operations spread over several locations or even several countries.